heremaps/naksha/docs/BINARY.md

  bytea_agg(int4send(col_num)||tuple_number) -- aggregate all tuple-number
 ) AS rs FROM result;
 ```
 This works, because we search in HEAD for features with a `txn` less than/equal to the searched _version_.
-If there is such a feature, there can't be any other tuple, that has a `next_version` greater than the searched _version_, because the HEAD feature is the latest one, and it has `next_version` being `0`.
-Then we search in HISTORY for the feature, that has a `txn` less than/equal to the searched _version_, and at the same time has a newer tuple greater than the searched version (`next_version`), which means, that it can't be in HEAD.
+If there is such a feature, there can't be any other tuple, that has a `txn_next` greater than the searched _version_, because the HEAD feature is the latest one, and it has `txn_next` being `0`.
+Then we search in HISTORY for the feature, that has a `txn` less than/equal to the searched _version_, and at the same time has a newer tuple greater than the searched version (`txn_next`), which means, that it can't be in HEAD.

 Therefore, the HEAD and HISTORY queries together guarantee that there can only be one feature that fulfills this condition, either in HEAD or in HISTORY.
 In a nutshell, ever feature is only found exactly ones in the searched _version_.